 3. Don’t Lose It With Online Information

 Googling every little thing that we face to find a medical explanation has become a norm with people these days.
 Information is a great power to have but knowing where that information is coming from is equally relevant in today’s world.
 Internet has become like a common area of information which is filled with relevant and correct information as well as with just as many incorrect information.
 But differentiating correct information from incorrect ones are not always easy.
 So, it is better not to believe everything we read online.
+Sometimes, our random google searches and their findings can unnecessarily give us sleepless nights and anxiety.

 4. Pacifiers Are Always Bad